Clean Water Indian Set-Aside Emerging Contaminant Program

 Purpose

-To assist federally recognized Tribes within EPA Region 9 (CA, NV, AZ) improve wastewater infrastructure to address emerging contaminants (ECs).
+To assist federally recognized Tribes within EPA Region 9 (CA, NV, AZ, and the Navajo Nation) improve their wastewater infrastructure to address emerging contaminants (ECs).

 Examples of Eligible Activities